Caramelized Shallot and Goat Cheese Mashed Potatoes

 Melt the remaining tablespoon of butter in a skillet over medium heat.
 Add the sliced shallots and cook until soft and golden brown, about 5 to 7 minutes.
 Set aside.

 Drain the potatoes and return to the pan for a minute or two to evaporate all of the water.
-Transfer to a large bowl, add the butter-cream mixture and whip with an electric mixer on slow speed until smooth.
-Add the salt, white pepper and caramelized shallots.
+Transfer to a large bowl, add the butter-cream mixture and goat cheese.
+Whip with an electric mixer on slow speed until smooth.
+Stir in the salt, white pepper and caramelized shallots.
 Taste and adjust the seasoning as needed.
 Transfer to a serving dish.

 Makes 6 servings